 Everyone can ride the Swinging Ship, only children shorter than 1.20m (3.94 ft.) need to bring an adult to accompany them.
 The ride has baby switch option for parents but no single rider queue.

-I give The Swinging Ship a 3-star rating for thrill seekers.
+I give The Swinging Ship a 3-star rating for thrill-seekers.
 Not majorly exciting but it does give you a nice thrill.

 Villa Volta – Revolving haunted house

 Enter the house of Hugo van den Loonsche Duynen, the headman of a local pack of thieves who got cursed.
 His gang, the Buckriders, pillaged a local Abbey where the lady of the Abbey tried to stop him.
 Blinded by greed, he cracked the altar and looted the place.
 Once he came home to his own mansion, the lady was standing on top of his house, waving her arms and putting a curse on him and his house.
-Hugo will never find peace of mind and rest in his own home, until a human with a clear conscience will enter and lift the curse.
+Hugo will never find peace of mind and rest in his own home until a human with a clear conscience will enter and lift the curse.

 You can enter his house and experience what he experiences every day.
-After the first 2 stories, you’ll take a seat at the revolving room.
+After the first 2 stories, you’ll take a seat in the revolving room.
 Of course, what happens can be explained by science and logic, but it is way more fun to just go with what your body feels and your eyes see.
 It turns the house upside down!

 There is no single rider queue but parents can use the baby switch.

-I give the Villa Volta a 2-star rating for thrill seekers.
+I give the Villa Volta a 2-star rating for thrill-seekers.
 It’s not so much scary as you don’t actually go upside down, but it can cause some dizziness and it’s just a thrill to see the room revolt and experience the weird sensation in your stomach.
 The music is amazing and adds to the experience.

 Efteling App for waiting times